MXHJohn314/WSL_Setup_Walkthrough/README.md

           something in Notepad, copy it, then right-click once to paste it.
 This is easier to do with passwords, especially when you can’t see them.
     + Close Ubuntu

-* Go back to Powershell and use these commands to keep Ubuntu's clock in sync with your Windows machine
-  > `schtasks /create /tn WSLClockSync /tr "wsl.exe sudo hwclock -s" /sc onevent /ec system /mo "*[System[Provider[@Name='Microsoft-Windows-Kernel-General'] and (EventID=1)]]"`

-  > `Set-ScheduledTask WSLClockSync -Settings (New-ScheduledTaskSettingsSet -AllowStartIfOnBatteries)`

 ## Set up Ubuntu as the default profile for Windows Terminal